A Chronological History of Sports in Afghanistan

 - August 9: Afghanistan’s Rohullah Nikpai made history again by winning a bronze medal in Taekwondo in the 2012 London Summer Olympic Games.

-- September 18: Afghan Premier League, Afghanistan’s first national football (soccer) league, officially kicked off.
+- September 18: Afghan Premier League (APL), Afghanistan’s first national football (soccer) league, officially kicked off.
 First match: De Maiwand Atalan, representing South West Afghanistan went up against Shahin Asmayee from Greater Kabul.

 - November 15: Kakail and his brother Amanullah Nuristani established Afghanistan’s first MMA organization and tournament in Afghanistan: Snow Leopard Fighting Championship.